Water resources law: Canada

 Provincial jurisdiction is derived from the powers over property and civil rights, matters of a local and private nature, and management of Crown lands.
 In Ontario, Quebec and other provinces, the beds of all navigable waters are vested in the Crown, in contrast to English law.
 All provincial governments also govern water quality through laws on environmental protection and drinking water, such as the Clean Water Act in Ontario.

 Australia

 Water law in Australia varies with each state.

+In the state of New South Wales, water laws are enforced by an independent regulatory body; the Natural Resources Access Regulator.